-The colour changing herbal tea you’ve probably never heard of!
+The colour changing tea you’ve probably never heard of!

 What is blue tea?

-One study found that Blue Pea flowers might also assist with memory and brain function, because the flowers help increase Acetylcholine, a chemical that’s important for communication in the brain.
+- Improve memory & brain function: One study found that blue pea flowers might assist with memory and brain function, because the flowers help increase Acetylcholine, a chemical that’s important for communication in the brain.
 As we age, the brain stops being able to produce as much Acetylcholine.

-Blue tea served with and without a squeeze of lemon juice
+Blue Voodoo: blue tea served with and without a squeeze of lemon juice

-Blue tea is naturally vivid and blue in colour.
-Depending on the strength and how long you brew it for, the colour will start out a turquoise green, then change to a deep, vivid blue.
-Because it’s sensitive to changes in pH levels, adding a slice of lemon will cause the tea to turn bright purple!
-Adding some types of hibiscus will turn the tea red.
+Blue Voodoo tea is naturally a vivid, blue colour thanks to the blue pea flowers in the blend.
+Depending on the strength and how long you brew the tea for, it will start out a turquoise green colour, then change to a deeper blue.
+Because blue pea flowers are sensitive to changes in pH levels, adding a slice of lemon will cause the tea to turn bright purple almost instantly!
 This doesn’t affect the properties of the tea but it’s pretty fun to watch!

-Our ‘Blue Voodoo’ blend has been designed to optimise the health benefits of blue tea.
-We’ve blended Blue Pea flowers with complimentary herbs and fruits including immunity-boosting goji berries, lemongrass, pomegranate flowers and antioxidant rich green tea.
-You can enjoy this tea hot or cold, but we love it as an iced tea.
-Simply brew your tea as usual, then pour it out into a glass of ice.
-No need to add sugar, the tea is naturally quite sweet and delicious.
-Just serve it with a slice of lemon and enjoy the magic!
+Our ‘Blue Voodoo’ blend has been designed to optimise the benefits of blue tea.
+We’ve blended blue pea flowers with complimentary herbs and fruits including goji berries (a super food), lemongrass, pomegranate flowers and antioxidant rich green tea.
+You can enjoy this tea hot or cold.
+Serve it with a slice of lemon and enjoy the magic!